danbev/learning-iot/doc/rf.md

 λ =  -                f = frequency
      f
 ```
-Lets say we have a signal that frequency of 200Hz.
+Lets say we have a signal with a frequency of 200Hz.
 And recall that frequency
 is the number of waves that pass a fixed place in a given amount of time (in
 Hertz this is per second.